Feeding the Monkies at Ma Maison: History

 Executed by Frank Zappa on his Synclavier at the Utility Muffin Research Kitchen circa 1986, it was originally intended as a vinyl release.
-It appears to be the missing link between Jazz from Hell (1986) and Civilization, Phaze III (1994).
+It has been cited as a missing link between Jazz from Hell (1986) and Civilization Phaze III (1994).
 Of the track "Worms from Hell" 28 seconds first appeared as opening title music for the Video from Hell VHS release in 1987.